sashakarcz/bensonmasons.com/content/the-patron-saints-and-the-point-within-a-circle/index.md

 ---
-title: The Patron Saints and the Point Within A Circle
+title: Point Within A Circle
 ---

 John J. Mercer Lodge No. 290 is selling prints of the painting, "The Patron Saints and the Point within A Circle" commissioned by the Lodge in 2014.